Summer semester 2022: First EuroTeQ Collider at TUM

 - Pick additional item/items from the project variations above.

-- Parameterize the aircraft for multiple configurations: a variety of passenger capacities and multiple geographic locations.
+- Parameterize the aircraft for multiple configurations: a variety of passenger capacities and numerous geographic locations.

 - For comparative purposes, build one model of conventional